pitonneux/website/README.md

 ### Setting environment variables

 We use cloudinary for image hosting.
 You can sign up for a [free cloudinary account](https://cloudinary.com/users/register/free) to get API keys for local development and testing.
+You'll need to set the environment variables `ENV["CLOUDINARY_API_KEY"]` and `ENV["CLOUDINARY_API_SECRET"]` to use image uploading.

 ### Starting your server